 The IBgard Difference - Advanced Science

 Peppermint oil and its principal component, l-Menthol, has a history of effectiveness in IBS.
 However, until recently, its targeted delivery to the small intestine had posed a challenge.
 IBgard utilizes breakthrough science via SST® (Site Specific Targeting).
 This technology delivers microspheres of peppermint oil (in a solid state), along with fiber and amino acids (from gelatin protein), quickly and reliably where they are needed the most in IBS – predominantly in the small intestine.
-Besides helping manage IBS symptoms, this is important as 90 to 95% of nutrient absorption occurs in the small intestine.9 IBgard helps normalize the lining of the gut (gut mucosal barrier) and localized immune activation,1 and thus helps normalize the digestion and absorption of food nutrients.
+Besides helping manage IBS symptoms, this is important as 90 to 95% of nutrient absorption occurs in the small intestine.9 IBgard helps normalize the lining of the gut (gut mucosal barrier) and reversible, localized, low-grade immune activation,1 and thus helps normalize the digestion and absorption of food nutrients.

 Why Targeting the Small Intestine is So Important